dctrotz/SceneGraphDeveloperExtensions/samples/1_Setup+and+HelloWorld/Readme.md

 ## Step 1: Setting up the environment

-If you’re new to Roku Development and you don’t have your environment set up, use the guide here https://www.youtube.com/watch?v=-gq_5NRuHQ8 to set up your Roku and you can use Eclipse with the Brightscript plugin using this guide here https://sdkdocs.roku.com/display/sdkdoc/Roku+Plugin+for+Eclipse+IDE .
+If you√ïre new to Roku Development and you don√ït have your environment set up, use the guide here https://www.youtube.com/watch?v=-gq_5NRuHQ8 to set up your Roku and you can use Eclipse with the Brightscript plugin using this guide here https://sdkdocs.roku.com/display/sdkdoc/Roku+Plugin+for+Eclipse+IDE .
 If you are new to Brightscript an or Roku Scenegraph development please read through our documentation on it here https://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference to learn the basics on the language.

 ## Step 2: Setting up SGDEX